swunderly/2ship2harkinian-Android/README.md

 ## What's Different In This Fork

-- Restores save compatibility with newer upstream 2 Ship 2 Harkinian saves.
+- Restores save compatibility with newer upstream PC, Mac, and Linux 2 Ship 2 Harkinian saves.
 - Adds ability to use up to 3 save files.
 - Improved Android performance and startup behavior.
 - Improved alternate asset texture handling on Android.